-There is a simple and tasty homemade yellow cake recipe below, but you can just as easily use a boxed cake mix in a pinch, along with canned pineapples.
+You can use a simple and tasty homemade yellow cake recipe or you can just as easily use a boxed cake mix in a pinch, along with canned pineapples.
 You'll need one can of pineapples to replace the one fresh fruit.
 If you use canned pineapple, you can also add in a little bit of the canned juice as a substitute for some of the liquid (milk or water) for a sweeter, more pineapply cake.

 - 1/2 cup butter (melted)